David Jhave Johnston

-David Jhave Johnston is a Canadian poet, videographer, and motion graphics artist working chiefly in digital and computational media.
+David Jhave Johnston is a Canadian poet, videographer, and motion graphics artist working chiefly in digital and computational media,. and a researcher at the Center for Digital Narrative at the University of Bergen.
 This artist's work is often attributed, simply, to the name Jhave.

 Education and career

 Jhave completed his PhD at Concordia University in 2011, and taught between 2014 and 2017 at the School of Creative Media, City University of Hong Kong, after which he returned to Montreal.

 Literary and artistic work

-ReRites is one of the first literary works written in collaboration with neural networks, which Jhave trained on a corpus of 600,000 lines of poetry, and it was the winner of the Electronic Literature Organization's Robert Coover Award for a Work of Electronic Literature in 2022.In 2019 the arts press Anteism released twelve books of poetry produced by ReRites and edited by Jhave, and a book of essays about the work.
+ReRites is one of the first literary works written in collaboration with neural networks, which Jhave trained on a corpus of 600,000 lines of poetry, and it was the winner of the Electronic Literature Organization's Robert Coover Award for a Work of Electronic Literature in 2022.
+In 2019 the arts press Anteism released twelve books of poetry produced by ReRites and edited by Jhave, and a book of essays about the work.

 ReRites came out of a multi-year experimentation process with poetry generation that Jhave called Big Data Poetry, or BDP, which was also discussed in Scott Rettberg's Electronic Literature.

 Zero Whack (2010) was a series of books that were "custom crafted from phrases that return no results in search engines."

 AmputationBox is an installation piece allowing participants to place their hand in a box, at which point a manipulated image of their hand is "visually amputated" and displayed on a local screen and a website.